hred1723/hred1723.github.io/_posts/2021-10-29-set-up-notes.markdown

 is the Jekyll site so I don't need to bother making a sub-directory called `docs/` or anything like that.

 Once stuff is installed, you can run the development server with `bundle exec jekyll serve`.
+As you edit and save changes (e.g. in your `_posts/` directory) Jekyll will re-build your project.

 ## Minimal Viable Product